-How To Fix Racquet Drop On The Serve
+How To Fix The Racquet Drop On The Tennis Serve

-So, you want to learn how to fix racquet drop on the serve?
+So, you want to learn how to fix the racquet drop on your tennis serve?

-Luckily for you, I’ve got an amazing serve drill that can really help you with your arm relaxation, and your racquet drop.
+Luckily for you, I’ve got an amazing serve drill that can really help you fix the racquet drop on your tennis serve.

 Improve Your Racquet Drop With The Continuous Swing Drill

 The continuous swing drill is one of the most powerful serve drills that you can do, to develop better relaxation and rhythm on your tennis serve.

 Switching Up Your Grip For Better Racquet Drop